 There are over 100 different terpenes that have been identified inside of the cannabis plant.
 This means there are numerous different possible combinations.
 Luckily, many strains are named after their aroma, taking some of the guesswork out of the equation.
 For instance, strains with names like ‘blueberry’ or ‘cheese’ will likely contain the terpenes responsible for producing those very unique smells.

 But terpenes do more than just add flavor to your cannabis.
-Research shows that they work synergistically with cannabinoids to produce specific therapeutic effects.
-For example, the linalool is known for its relaxing effects, while limonene is known to elevate mood.
+Research shows that they work synergistically with cannabinoids to produce specific effects.
+For example, the terpene linalool is known for its relaxing effects, while limonene is known to elevate mood.

 Some cannabis oil producers have begun specifically extracting terpenes and pairing them up to produce more precise and profound effects.
 Terpenes are expected to be a big thing in the future of cannabis.
 They represent a huge step forward in our understanding and use of this amazing plant.